-In the Philippines, the Tubbataha Nature Park is only accessible three months a year.
+In the Philippines, the Tubbataha Natural Park is accessible only three months of the year.
 It is an underwater jewel, with exuberant coral and abundant underwater life.

 Tubbataha, the paradise of sharks

-It's a marine nature park nearly 100,000 hectares, the first in the Philippines.
-It was created in 1988 and is UNESCO World Heritage Site since 1993.
-Isolated in the middle of a sea regularly swept by typhoons, forbidden to the fishing boats, the reefs of Tubbataha are today splendidly preserved and swarm of life.
+It is a marine nature park nearly 100,000 hectares, the first in the Philippines.
+It was created in 1988 and is listed as a Unesco World Heritage Site since 1993.
+Isolated in the middle of a sea regularly swept by typhoons, forbidden to fishing boats, the Tubbataha reefs are today magnificently preserved and teem with life.

-The profusion of sharks patrolling along the drop-offs particularly impressed and amazed me.
-It reminded me Sipadan, another marine sanctuary located in Malaysia, near Borneo.
+The profusion of sharks patrolling along the drop offs particularly impressed and amazed me.
+It reminded me of Sipadan, another marine sanctuary located in Malaysia, near Borneo.

-I attack directly by a little videowhich I edited from the footage I shot there.
-It's a condensed version of only 1'30, but it gives a good idea of the underwater atmosphere in Tubbataha:
+I attack directly with a little videowhich I edited from the footage I shot there.
+It's only 1'30, but it gives a good idea of the underwater atmosphere in Tubbataha:

-At first, we do not come back to see sharks everywhere.
-Then, after a few dives we get used to it, and we end up finding it totally normal & #8230; The sheer number of these sharks is really comforting, it shows in a very visible way that the conservation efforts of the park, financed for more than half by diving tourism, have a real impact.
+At the beginning, we can't believe it, seeing sharks everywhere.
+Then, after a few dives, you get used to it, and you end up finding it totally normal...
+The presence in number of these sharks is really comforting, it shows in a very visible way that the conservation efforts of the park, financed for more than half by diving tourism, have a real impact.

 The protected area encompasses two vast atolls and a high coral bottom called Jessie Beazley.
-According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of bird species & #8230; The North Atoll is also a nesting place for birds and sea turtles.
+According to the official website, scientists have identified more than 360 species of corals (nearly half of the known species in the world), more than 600 fish, 11 sharks, 13 cetaceans and about a hundred species of birds...
+The northern atoll is also a nesting place for birds and sea turtles.